Interoceanic Corridor of the Isthmus of Tehuantepec: Industrial parks

-On 24 November 2023, López Obrador claimed on a morning press conference that a Danish fund, Copenhagen Infrastructure Partners (CIP), will invest $10 billion US dollars in the area of Ixtepec to produce green hydrogen, as one of the activities done during his administration to "avoid climate change," as he claimed in the announcement.
+On 24 November 2023, López Obrador claimed on a morning press conference that a Danish fund, Copenhagen Infrastructure Partners (CIP), will invest US$10 billion in the area of Ixtepec to produce green hydrogen, as one of the activities done during his administration to "avoid climate change", as he claimed in the announcement.
 A CIP spokesperson confirmed on August 18, two days after López Obrador revealed this project in a letter to US President Joe Biden (not mentioning the size of the investment at the time), "that we are involved in a large-scale green hydrogen project in the Oaxaca region in Mexico. [...]
 We will provide further updates as the project progresses."
 Though the president lamented that he would not see the project completed before the end of his term, he guaranteed that "this will help the Isthmus [of Tehuantepec] very, very much."
 During the Corridor's inauguration ceremony, the Mexican government, represented by the Secretary of the Navy José Rafael Ojeda Durán, and CIP, represented by its partner Ole Kjems Sørensen, signed a memorandum of understanding to start the operations of Helax Istmo, the company responsible for this objective, originally created in 2022.

 Reactions and economic impact

 According to Eduardo Romero Fong, coordinator for the development and strategy of the industrial productive sector and welfare of the Corridor, the Corridor has the potential to be a "cheaper and faster" alternative to the Panama Canal, as, as he stated, it will be capable of transporting "1.4 million containers annually from port to port in a journey of less than six hours."
-He also stated that by the year 2050 the Corridor will generate 1.6% of the national GDP, 50 billion US dollars of investment and 550 thousand jobs.
+He also stated that by the year 2050 the Corridor will generate 1.6% of the national GDP, US$50 billion of investment and 550,000 jobs.
 On 27 July 2023, the Mexican Secretary of Economy Raquel Buenrostro Sánchez claimed the Corridor would contribute to 3% to 5% of the GDP once it starts operating at full capacity.
 It also has an advantage over the Panama Canal regarding its location, as American businesses seeking to transport cargo from one ocean to the other wouldn't have to travel all the way south to Panama, resulting in much faster transportation.

 Alfredo Oranges, ambassador of Panama in Mexico, stated in May 2023 that, rather than a competitor to the Panama Canal, the Corridor can actually be "complementary" to it, offering to the government of López Obrador the century-old experience in port infrastructure of Panama and the capacity to receive cargo ships with large drafts.
-The former general director of the CIIT Rafael Marín Mollinedo agrees with this idea, since the Panama Canal "is saturated and cannot cope with all the demand," thus he states that "we don't call it an alternative, we prefer to refer to it as a complement."
+The former general director of the CIIT Rafael Marín Mollinedo agrees with this idea, since the Panama Canal "is saturated and cannot cope with all the demand", thus he states that "we don't call it an alternative, we prefer to refer to it as a complement."